 - And more

-While it may be challenging to tally all of your assets into one magic number, hotels and motels are being sold all around the country.
+It may be challenging to tally all of your assets into one magic number.
+Hotels and motels are sellable all around the country.
 With this in mind, it is not difficult to check online marketplaces to see the average hotel and motel prices in current market conditions.

 Taxes Paid on the Selling Hotels and Motels